NVIDIA Corp

 This past quarter, we celebrated the 25th anniversary of the GeForce 256, the world's first GPU.
 The transforming executing graphics to igniting the AI revolution.
 NVIDIA's GPUs have been the driving force behind some of the most consequential technologies of our time.

 Moving to ProViz.
 Revenue of $486 million was up 7% sequentially and 17% year-on-year.
 NVIDIA RTX workstations continue to be the preferred choice to power professional graphics, design, and engineering-related workloads.
-Additionally, AI is emerging as a powerful demand driver, including autonomous vehicle simulation, [indiscernible] model prototyping for productivity-related use cases and generative AI content creation in media and entertainment.
+Additionally, AI is emerging as a powerful demand driver, including autonomous vehicle simulation, generative AI model prototyping for productivity-related use cases and generative AI content creation in media and entertainment.

 Moving to Automotive.
 Revenue was a record $449 million, up 30% sequentially and up 72% year-on-year.
 Strong growth was driven by self-driving brands of NVIDIA Orin and robust end market demand for NAVs.
-Global Cars is rolling out its fully electric SUV built on NVIDIA Orin and DriveOS.
+Volvo Cars is rolling out its fully electric SUV built on NVIDIA Orin and DriveOS.

-Okay, moving to the rest of the P&L. GAAP gross margin was 74.6% and non-GAAP gross margin was 75%, down sequentially, primarily driven by a mix shift of the H100 systems to more complex and higher-cost systems within Data Center.
+Okay.
+Moving to the rest of the P&L. GAAP gross margin was 74.6% and non-GAAP gross margin was 75%, down sequentially, primarily driven by a mix shift of the H100 systems to more complex and higher-cost systems within Data Center.
 Sequentially, GAAP operating expenses and non-GAAP operating expenses were up 9% due to higher compute, infrastructure and engineering development costs for new product introductions.

 In Q3, we returned $11.2 billion to shareholders in the form of share repurchases and cash dividends.
 Well, let me turn to the outlook for the fourth quarter.
 Total revenue is expected to be $37.5 billion, plus or minus 2%, which incorporates continued demand for Hopper architecture and the initial ramp of our Blackwell products.
 While demand greatly exceed supply, we are on track to exceed our previous Blackwell revenue estimate of several billion dollars as our visibility into supply continues to increase.

 On Gaming, although sell-through was strong in Q3, we expect fourth quarter revenue to decline sequentially due to supply constraints.
 GAAP and non-GAAP gross margins are expected to be 73% and 73.5%, respectively, plus or minus 50 basis points.
-Blackwell is a customizable AI infrastructure with 7 different types of NVIDIA-built chips, multiple networking options and for air and liquid cooled data centers.
+Blackwell is a customizable AI infrastructure with 7 different types of NVIDIA-built chips, multiple networking options and for air and liquid-cooled data centers.
 Our current focus is on ramping to strong demand, increasing system availability, and providing the optimal mix of configurations to our customer.

 As Blackwell ramps, we expect gross margins to moderate to the low 70s.
 When fully ramped, we expect Blackwell margins to be in the mid-70s.
 GAAP and non-GAAP operating expenses are expected to be approximately $4.8 billion and $3.4 billion, respectively.
 We are a data center-scale AI infrastructure company.
 Our investments include building data centers for development of our hardware and software stacks and to support new introductions.
 GAAP and non-GAAP other income and expenses are expected to be an income of approximately $400 million, excluding gains and losses from nonaffiliated investments.
 GAAP and non-GAAP tax rates are expected to be 16.5%, plus or minus 1%, excluding any discrete items.
 Further financial details are included in the CFO commentary and other information available on our IR website.